TRADITIONAL BEEKEEPING: PAST, PRESENT & FUTURE

 LABORATORY OF APICULTURE, INSTITUTE OF MEDITERRANEAN & FOREST ECOSYSTEMS

 Traditional beekeeping had two sides.
-That is, the family tradition, which came from past generations, and there we had the clay or wooden etc. types of hives, which, in some types, can be preserved, especially the clay ones, vraskia*.
-The other one was the so-called neo-traditional, that is, there were people who, either had studied, or had a specific occupation, and they learned beekeeping in more scientific terms.
-However, they were also individual beekeepers in the village.
-They simply introduced some, small or little innovations, in relation to the frames, to the type of hive, to the smoker, possibly even to an ethical behaviour towards bees, which they seemed to have better control over compared to traditional beekeepers.
+One was the family tradition, inherited through generations, using clay or wooden hive types, some of which can be preserved, especially clay ones, vraskia*.
+The other was so-called neo-traditional: people who had studied, or had specific engagement learned beekeeping in more scientific terms.
+But even they were isolated beekeepers in the village.
+They introduced small innovations concerning the frames, hive types, smokers, and even an ethical behaviour towards bees that seemed better than that of traditional beekeepers.

 *vraski: vertical movable-comb clay hive of Crete